 - Key Services: Stream Restoration Design, Brownfield Redevelopment

 - Watershed: South Platte River Basin

-Great Ecology is the ecological consultant to Merrick & Company on the design and restoration of the Montclair Creek Outfall Project.
+Great Ecology served as the ecological consultant to Merrick & Company on the design and restoration of the Montclair Creek stormwater outfall as part of the ongoing Globeville Landing Park redesign.
 The Creek lost most of its ecological function due to decades of impacts from urbanization and has mostly served as a stormwater conveyance system, including channelization and being forced underground in pipes.
-As part of the Platte to Park Hill stormwater retrofitting project in Denver, the project daylights Montclair Creek near its confluence with the South Platte River, just south of the Denver Coliseum.
-Part of the project site is within the Vasquez Boulevard and I-70 Superfund Site as well as other contaminated areas along the South Platte River.
-These environmental constraints required the newly created channel to be contained within an impermeable barrier system to prevent hydrologic connection with the contaminated substrate and groundwater.
+Funded through the Platte to Park Hill stormwater retrofitting project, the redesign daylights Montclair Creek near its confluence with the South Platte River (just south of the Denver Coliseum) and restores the ecological function of the Creek within Globeville Landing Park.

-Great Ecology provided ecological and design expertise, as well as construction oversight, on the creation of the stream open channel, park integration, and floodplain connectivity.
-Great Ecology’s design was based on the ecological functionality of native streams and rivers and integrated the needs of the local community and NWC.
 Great Ecology supported the channel design, including construction details and specifications for channel substrate, growth media, and plant community composition.
 The revegetation approach within the channel included an innovative strategy that modified soil chemistry to minimize the establishment of invasive weeds and encourage native species growth.
-The completed project will create a new, functioning stream channel, add additional park space to Globeville Landing Park, and restore part of the South Platte River floodplain, providing residents and visitors with a valuable natural resource within the Denver Metropolitan area.